 Homestay Exchange Program with families in Spain

-Please think carefully about doing this option during your course as you will have extensive homework and be in the school for many hours.
-We recommend this option for once you have finished the TEFL course.
+Please think carefully about choosing this option during your course as you will have extensive homework and the TEFL course is very intense.
+We would really only recommend this option for graduates that have finished the TEFL course.

 If interested, you can contact the Founder Nino González-Aller: